-Record-breaking heat increased vulnerability of half of Delhi's population: WMO Report | Science-Environment
+Record-breaking heat increased vulnerability of half of Delhi's population: WMO report | Science-Environment

 - India

-Between March and May, Delhi experienced five heat waves with record-breaking temperatures reaching up to 49.2 degrees Celsius which increased the vulnerability of half of the city's population which lives in low-income, informal settlements, according to a new report released by the World Meteorological Department on Tuesday.
+Between March and May, Delhi experienced five heatwaves with record-breaking temperatures reaching up to 49.2 degrees Celsius which increased the vulnerability of half of the city's population which lives in low-income, informal settlements, a report by the World Meteorological Department said.

 The past seven years were the warmest on record.
-There is a 48 per cent chance that, during at least one year in the next 5 years, the annual mean temperature will temporarily be 1.5 degrees Celsius higher than the 1850-1900 average.
-As global warming increases, “tipping points” in the climate system can not be ruled out, the WMO said in a statement.
+There is a 48 per cent chance that during at least one year in the next five years, the annual mean temperature will temporarily be 1.5 degrees Celsius higher than the 1850-1900 average.
+As global warming increases, ''tipping points'' in the climate system can not be ruled out, the WMO said in a statement.

-Cities that host billions of people and are responsible for up to 70% of human-caused emissions will face increasing socio-economic impacts.
-The most vulnerable populations will suffer most, said the report which gives examples of extreme weather in different parts of the world this year.
+Cities that host billions of people and are responsible for up to 70 per cent of human-caused emissions will face increasing socio-economic impacts.
+The most vulnerable populations will suffer the most, said the report citing examples of extreme weather in different parts of the world this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)